thymeleaf/thymeleaf-docs/docs/tutorials/2.1/usingthymeleaf_ja.md

 <!--
-An object that applies some logic to a DOM node is called a _processor_, and a set of these processors ---plus some extra artifacts--- is called a dialect, of which Thymeleaf's core library provides one out-of-the-box called the _Standard Dialect_, which should be enough for the needs of a big percent of users.
+An object that applies some logic to a DOM node is called a _processor_, and a set of these processors ーーーplus some extra artifactsーーー is called a dialect, of which Thymeleaf's core library provides one out-of-the-box called the _Standard Dialect_, which should be enough for the needs of a big percent of users.
 -->